andersonaddo/Dimension-Dash/README.md

  [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
  [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9434a23e5da743ddb1f10657beb3e568)](https://www.codacy.com/app/niiaddo.andy/Dimension-Dash?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=andersonaddo/Dimension-Dash&amp;utm_campaign=Badge_Grade)
  [![CodeFactor](https://www.codefactor.io/repository/github/andersonaddo/dimension-dash/badge)](https://www.codefactor.io/repository/github/andersonaddo/dimension-dash)

 ![The game's banner](https://i0.wp.com/www.loadingdeveloper.com/wp-content/uploads/2017/10/Cover-Image.png?w=1024&ssl=1)
 Thanks for caring about Dimension Dash and wanting to improve it!
 We'd love to so see what you're bringing to the game!
 Want to add a new character?
 Or a combat system?
 Or perhaps a system to allow players to make custom characters?
 Make it and contribute!
-We'll try and [publish it in the real game](https://play.google.com/store/apps/details?id=com.lumberjackapps.dimensiondash&hl=en) and add you to the credits!
-We welcome all your creativity and hard work, so come on in!

 #### You can also check our [projects page](https://github.com/andersonaddo/Dimension-Dash/projects) to see some features that you might want to add!

+😔**Important Notice**😔

+_In September 2018, SEGA filed a DMCA complaint to Google Play about Dimension Dash, so it was removed from Google Play.
+I've attempted to get SEGA to reconsider, but no luck.
+Please, feel free to contribute to this repo though.
+It could be a great way to learn programming and how to use Unity.
+Sorry to those who had plans to see this game published with your changes, luck wasn't on our side.
+To those interested in playing the game, you should clone this repo and build the .apk file on your computer using Unity._

 ### Some things to note before use **(read everything here!)**